Old Sunday School,

 Free admission for disabled carers and children in arms.

-Gift vouchers are also available in multiples of 5.00 / 10.00 / 25.00 and can be purchased at the cinema when the box office is open before films begin, or at the Silk Shop in the Heritage Centre.
+Gift vouchers are also available in multiples of 5.00 / 10.00 / 25.00 and can be purchased at the cinema when the box office is open before films begin, or at the Silk Shop in the Old Sunday School.
 If the full amount is not redeemed at a single visit, the balance is carried over until used.

 The cinema opens 30mins before screenings.